cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-The time zone the rule will be evaluated against.
+Specify the time zone for rule evaluation.

-If a [valid time zone city name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) is provided, Gateway will always use the current time at that time zone.
-If this parameter is omitted, then Gateway will use the time zone inferred from the user's source IP to evaluate the rule.
-If Gateway cannot determine the time zone from the IP, we will fall back to the time zone of the user's connected data center.
+When a [valid time zone city name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) is provided, Gateway always uses the current time for that time zone.
+When this parameter is omitted, Gateway uses the time zone determined from the user's IP address.
+Colo time zone is used when the user's IP address does not resolve to a location.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#time_zone ZeroTrustGatewayPolicy#time_zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#time_zone ZeroTrustGatewayPolicy#time_zone}

 ---